cdot/Squirrel/README.md

 Squirrel will prompt for a password every time you open it.
 This is the encryption password for your database, and will not usually be the same as your Google password.

-### DropboxStore

-You will be prompted for authentication details for Dropbox.
-Squirrel will prompt for a password every time you open it.
-This is the encryption password for your database, and will not usually be the same as your Dropbox password.

 ### HttpServerStore